nhaancs/go-algorithms/archived/1-binary-search-and-big-o-notation/binary-search.md

 - 2^3 = 8 <=> log2(8) = 3
 - 2^4 = 16 <=> log2(16) = 4

-When we talk about running time in Big O notation, log always means log2.
+When we talk about running time in Big-O notation, log always means log2.

 For a list of 8 elements, log 8 == 3, because 2^3 == 8.
 So for a list of 8 numbers, you would have to check 3 numbers at most.
 For a list of 1024 elements, log 1024 = 10, because 2^10 == 1024.
 So for a list of 1024 numbers, you’d have to check 10 numbers at most (instead of 1024).